 The Company's freehold land and buildings are stated at their revalued amounts, being the fair value at the date of revaluation, less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
-The fair value measurement of the Company's land and buildings as at 31 December 2018 was performed by Bahamas Realty, a qualified independent property appraiser.
+The last revaluation of the Company's land and buildings was performed 31 December 2017 and was performed by Bahamas Realty, a qualified independent property appraiser.